teamdigitale/teamdigitale.governo.it/en/people/giovanni-ruggiero.md

 I lasted 20 months.

-In 2001 I realized that that was not my cup of tea and quitted to became the head of development in a small software house, whose characteristic was to use Progress, a software platform coming with a proprietary 4GL language.
+In 2001 I realized that it was not my cup of tea and quitted to became the head of development in a small software house, whose characteristic was to use Progress, a software platform coming with a proprietary 4GL language.
 We developed several projects, of different sizes; likely the most prominent was the sales force automation for the Italian State Monopoly